RSTeam02/JPEG-Sliding-Puzzle/README.md

 Extend previous project (Image-Slicer) into a Sliding Puzzle game

++ tiles only moveable if shuffled
++ return shuffled without split, join
 + diagram added
 + 24.04: recalculate size of image raster dependent on browser window size
 + divide image into rows and columns (rectangular or square number of tiles)